andreashih/original-profile/resume.md

 ---
 ## Currently

-M.A.
-Student in Linguistics, National Taiwan University
+__M.A.
+Student in Linguistics, National Taiwan University__

 ## Education

 `2015 - 2019`
-__National Sun Yat-sen University__
-B.A. in Literature
+B.A. in Literature, National Sun Yat-sen University

 ## Awards

 `2019`
-Distinguished Student Award, Department of Foreign Languages and Literature, NSYSU
+__Distinguished Student Award__, Department of Foreign Languages and Literature, NSYSU

 `2018`
-College Student Research Creativity Award, Ministry of Science and Technology
+__College Student Research Creativity Award__, Ministry of Science and Technology

 <!--## Publications